xNok/concourse-jfrog-cli-resource/README.md

 #### Parameters
 * `qualifiers`: *Optional.* The artifacts classifiers ex: [source,javadoc].
 If specified, the resource will only retreive the qualified artifacts.
 ### `out`: Push the artifacts to the repository.
 Push the artifacts from the given path to the Artifactory maven repository.
 The resource will push every files presents in the folder specified in the **path** parameter.
-The version parameter is optionnal but the resource expect at least a version file containing a version in the format `<timestamp>-<git hash>`.
+The version parameter is optionnal but the resource expect at least a version file containing a version in the format of a valid maven versions (See https://cwiki.apache.org/confluence/display/MAVENOLD/Versioning for details).
 You can easily generate a version of this format from your pipeline using the shell `echo "$(date +'%s')-$(git rev-parse --short HEAD)" > version`.
 #### Parameters
 * `path`: *Required.* The path of the files to push to the repository.
 * `version`: *Optional.* The path to a version file.
 Defaults to `<path parameter>/version`.